Danz CM: Career as Danz CM (2020–present)

 Her fourth studio album, Berlin Tokyo Shopping Mall Elevator, was released on March 31, 2023 on Channel 9 Records.
 Danz wrote, produced, recorded, mixed and mastered the album, which contains some music she composed specifically for her Synth History podcast.
 According to the album liner notes, it is "a mainly experimental and instrumental LP, inspired by the universe, the electromagnetic spectrum, sound, space, time, frozen pizza and driving on the autobahn."
 The album includes the song "Fast Cars" in both English and German as "Schnelle Autos".

+In November 2025, she released LÄRM! on Channel 9 Records, recorded entirely with analog synthesizers and a tape machine in her home studio.
+She wrote, recorded, produced, mixed and mastered the EP, which marked a shift towards a conceptual sound consisting of blending rhythmic pulses of 1970s Krautrock with melodies and textures inspired by medieval music.
+The album explored themes of how quickly empires, ideas, and cultural touchstones fade, with specific lyrical inspiration for "Lärm II Valhalla" coming from a 10-hour-long, two-part Hardcore History podcast episode entitled Twilight of the Æsir on the Viking Age.
+The title was derived from the German word for noise or commotion.
+Danz also painted the album art, which depicts a carton of milk reading "LÄRM!"
+In an interview with The Tonearm she stated, "[For the cover], I painted a milk carton and scanned it, I wanted it to look like a product, to be something you consume...
+[I] got really into painting, and the back cover is a painting of mountains.
+It was a great artistic release and an album I made for myself."

+Her first live album, MYTHS, was released on February 6, 2026 on Channel 9 Records.
+The album was written and performed by Danz, with mixing done by Michael Stein, mastering by Heba Kadry and engineering by Lance Hill.
+Recorded live at the Vintage Synthesizer Museum in Los Angeles, Danz incorperated vintage equipment like the Yamaha CS-80 and original Mellotron, drawing inspiration for the titles from international folklore and mythological figures, including the Japanese sea creature Koromodako, the Norse subterranean Dökkálfar, and the Slavic forest spirit Leshy.

 Scoring Work

-In 2020, Danz composed and produced the score for The Map, a documentary short about a major redesign of the New York City subway map directed by Gary Hustwit.
+In 2020, she composed and produced the score for The Map, a documentary short about a major redesign of the New York City subway map directed by Gary Hustwit.
 The soundtrack was released digitally via Channel 9 Records in 2024.

 In 2022, Danz composed and produced the score for the cosmic horror short film While Mortals Sleep directed by Alex Fofonoff.
 It premiered at the Sundance Film Festival.
 In comparison to her previous works, the score for While Mortals Sleep moves away into less tangible, more atmospheric territory.
 The soundtrack was released on limited edition cassette tape via Channel 9 Records.